 Before entering Room 1

-The candidate receives written instructions outside the exam room.
+The candidate receives written instructions outside the exam room – several minutes are provided to review the information.

 The candidate has 5 minutes to record the results of each muscle test on a chart provided; charting is graded throughout the PBA.

-The candidate has 5 minutes to identify or palpate four other anatomical structures listed on the instruction sheet.
+The candidate has 5 minutes to identify or palpate on the standardized patient-examiner four other anatomical structures listed on the instruction sheet.

 Prior to leaving the room, the candidate gives the chart and instruction sheet to the examiners in Room 1.
-An examiner guides the candidate to a chair outside Room 2.
+An examiner guides the candidate to a chair outside the next room.

 Before entering Room 2

-The candidate receives written instructions outside the exam room.
+The candidate receives written instructions outside exam Room 2.
 The candidate also receives:

 The assigned condition is indicated in the patient’s history form.